Sisyphus (beetle)

 Sisyphus is a genus of dung beetles comprising more than 90 species.
 Adults are characterised by their long hind legs.

+Etymology

+The genus is named after Sisyphus, a mortal in Greek mythology who was condemned to the task of rolling a boulder up a hill for eternity.

 Distribution

 Africa, Eurasia, Asia, Central America and Australia.

 Habits

 Adults separate balls of dung from droppings and roll them some distance over the soil surface before burying them.
 Eggs are laid in the buried dung; this provides a source of food for the larvae once they hatch.

 Species

 One common species is Sisyphus schaefferi (Linnaeus, 1758).